EMK2473/hello-world/README.md

 # hello-world
 hello world first repo
 # Hello World!
-I'm Eric and this is my Header 1
+I'm Eric Header Style 1
 -**THIS IS MY BOLD TEXT**
 -*This is my italicized text*
 -***this is H3 and my bold AND italicized text***